pdncovid/covid-people-graph-public/README.md

 # covid-people-graph-public

-Dummy public repository for https://github.com/pdncovid/covid-people-graph
+This is a public dummy for the private repository https://github.com/pdncovid/covid-people-graph.

+More information about this work : https://covid.eng.pdn.ac.lk/research/#vision.